-The income of family members approved to live in the unit will be counted, even if the family member is temporarily absent from the unit [HCV GB, p.
-5-18].
+Unless specifically excluded by the regulations, the income of all family members approved to live in the unit will be counted, even if the family member is temporarily absent from the unit.
 Generally, an individual who is or is expected to be absent from the assisted unit for 180 consecutive days or less is considered temporarily absent and continues to be considered a family member.
 Generally, an individual who is or is expected to be absent from the assisted unit for more than 180 consecutive days is considered permanently absent and no longer a family member.
 Exceptions to this general policy are discussed below.